Sayam1007/Weatherit-AndroidApp/README.md

 # Weatherit-AndroidApp
- -> a api based Weather Android Application known as Weatherit using #kotlin in #androidstudio ide .
+ -> an api based Weather Android Application known as Weatherit using #kotlin in #androidstudio ide .
     Openweather #api is used for real time Weather information and additional features - displaying last updated , Sunset Time , Sunrise Time , humidity , Pressure and Wind Speed according to a specific location.